breadnone/UTKShapeGen-Custom-Shapes-Editor-For-UIToolkit/README.md

 - Mirror-mode
 - Export as VectorGraphic

+How-To :
+Remove points while in normal mode, just click the grid where it was originally assigned to.
+In point mode, right-click and choose 'Delete'

 Installation :
 - Download the .zip and extract UTKShapeGen to Assets folder Note : Generated VectorImage will be exported to Assets/UTKShapeGen/Resources